-➡ Windows only.
-On MAC OS X set the Dynamic Guides color using the Color Theme pane of the Preferences dialog box.
+→ On macOS set the Dynamic Guides color using the Color Theme pane of the Preferences dialog box.

 (Windows only) Use the Dynamic Guides Color pane of the Preferences dialog box (QuarkXPress/Edit menu) to specify a color for each type of dynamic guide.